 The human body isn’t designed to be stuffed into office chairs for eight hours a day, five days a week, every week of the year – for years and years on end.

-And, truth be told, office chairs (even some of the most cushy and comfortable chairs around) aren’t designed to support our health and well-being, either.
+And, truth be told, office chairs (even some of the cushiest and comfortable chairs around) aren’t designed to support our health and well-being, either.

-Anyone that has spent time parked in a chair knows the toll it takes on our neck, our back, and our hips – especially our hips.
+Anyone that has spent time parked in a chair knows the toll it takes on our back, our neck, and – especially our hips.

 What happens when you constantly sit with poor posture or don’t use an ergonomically designed chair.